testingrequired/bespin/packages/mock/README.md

 #### verify

-Verifies mock was called with expected arugments.
+Verifies mock was called with expected arguments.

 ```typescript
 import { mockFunction } from '@testingrequired/bespin-mock';